astutespruce/sarp-connectivity/README.md

 The backend is composed of several parts:

 - `/analysis`: data processing scripts
-- `/api`: flask API for requesting subsets and downloads
+- `/api`: FastAPI for requesting subsets and downloads
 - map tiles are served from `/tiles` using `mbtileserver` (tiles are not stored in the code repository)

 ## Development